katherinewadge-berrospi/Project1/README.md

 I kept the footer simple, keeping it narrow and fixed to the bottom so it is coherent with the navigation bar as well as using complimentary fonts and colours.

 ### Form
 The first fieldset is a place for clients to enter their details and all inputs are required.
-The seconds fieldset has 2 questions regarding their prior experience using radio and desired position they want to play using checkbox.
-The third fieldset is a space for any additional information that clients want to provide to help make the search for a suitable team/ club better.
-Lastly, the submit button was made larger and green to highlight were to submit with an additional red reset button alongside it in case they want to start the form again.
+The seconds fieldset has 2 questions regarding their prior experience using a radio element and desired position they want to play using checkbox.
+The third fieldset is a space for any additional information that clients want to provide to help make the search for a suitable team/club better.
+Lastly, the submit button was made larger and green to highlight where to submit with an additional red reset button alongside it in case they want to start the form again.

 ## Testing